Trans 101: FAQ

 Many transgender people, especially women, are often accused of portraying caricatures of womanhood or manhood in their mannerisms, interests and appearance.

-There are a few reasons for this.
-Firstly, for those who have not undergone any medical transition, dress and behaviour are the only ways they have to express their gender identities.
-If a trans woman who has not medically transitioned goes around with short hair and in unisex clothes, acting in a neutral or masculine manner, everyone would naturally perceive her as a man.
-Dressing up and being exaggeratedly feminine is thus one major way of correcting that assumption.
-This is most prevalent right after coming out.
-As they progress in transition and start to be consistently known or read as their gender no matter how they dress, most eventually tone it down to what feels more natural.
+For those who have not undergone any medical transition, dress and behaviour are the only ways they have to express their gender identities.
+If a trans woman who has not medically transitioned goes around with short hair and in unisex clothes, acting in a neutral manner, everyone would naturally perceive her as a man.
+Dressing up and exaggerating her femininity is a major way of correcting that assumption, especially when first coming out.
+As trans people then transition and start to be consistently seen as their gender, most eventually tone it down to what feels more natural.

-Thirdly, there’s the freedom that comes with finally being able to express a long-repressed identity.
-A trans woman who has had to repress her feminine side for years will naturally go slightly wild when she finally has the freedom to do all the feminine things she always wanted.
+Lastly, there is the freedom that comes with finally being able to express a long-repressed identity.
+A trans woman who has had to repress her feminine side for years might go slightly wild when she can finally do all the feminine things she always wanted, including the things she dreamt of as a child.
 Early transition is a time of discovering oneself and figuring out the kind of woman, man or non-binary person you are going to be, which may mean lots of experimenting with different clothing styles and mannerisms.
-A similar process happens to all teenagers, but stands out more in transgender people who transition in adulthood, as most other people would have outgrown that phase by then and have settled in their identities.
+A similar process happens to all teenagers, but stands out more in transgender people who transition in adulthood, as most other people would have outgrown that phase by then.

 Q: What about transracial people who identify as another race?